The Exit 8: Film adaptation

 A live-action film based on the Exit 8 video game was announced by Toho on 27 December 2024, with Genki Kawamura set to write, produce and direct the film.
-The film, which stars Kazunari Ninomiya and Yamato Kōchi as the "lost man" and "walking man" respectively, premiered at the 2025 Cannes Film Festival's Midnight Screenings on 19 May 2025, before subsequently releasing a few months later on 29 August in Japan.
+The film, which stars Kazunari Ninomiya and Yamato Kochi as the "lost man" and "walking man" respectively, premiered at the 2025 Cannes Film Festival's Midnight Screenings on 19 May 2025, before subsequently releasing a few months later on 29 August in Japan.
 On film review aggregator Rotten Tomatoes, Exit 8 has amassed a score of 96% score based on 27 reviews.
-The film received positive reviews from critics representing Dread Central, Game Watch Impress, IndieWire, RogerEbert.com, Screen Daily, Slant Magazine, and the South China Morning Post.
-At the box office, the film earned over ¥960 million (approximately $6.46 million USD) in its first three days of release, becoming the highest grossing live-action film released in Japan in 2025.
-By 12 September, the film had grossed over ¥2.49 billion (approximately $15.9 million USD) internationally.
-As of 25 September, 2025, the film has grossed over ¥4.01 billion (approximately $27 million USD).
+The film received positive reviews from critics representing Dread Central, Game Watch Impress, IndieWire, Inverse, RogerEbert.com, Screen Daily, Slant Magazine, and the South China Morning Post.
+At the box office, the film earned over ¥960 million (approximately US$6.46 million) in its first three days of release, becoming the highest grossing live-action film released in Japan in 2025.
+By 12 September, the film had grossed over ¥2.49 billion (approximately US$15.9 million) internationally; by 25 September 2025, two weeks later, the film has grossed over ¥4.01 billion (approximately US$27 million).
+According to Screen Daily, the film was the joint 8th highest grossing film in the Japanese box office from between December 2024 to November 2025, grossing ¥5.17billion (approximately $33.9m).
+As of 1 February 2026, the film has grossed over $39.1m.

 To celebrate the release of the film, a limited amount of film-inspired box art covers for the physical releases of the game on PlayStation 4, PlayStation 5 and Nintendo Switch were distributed across retailers in Japan.
-A novel adaptation of the film was also released ahead of the film's launch, with actor Yuki Kaji providing the narration in the audiobook version.
+Multiple collaboration events were also held around different areas of Japan, such as one day photo op with Yamato Kōchi as well as the film's promotional material at Omotesandō Crossing Park in Omotesandō, Tokyo.
+From between 29 August to 3 November 2025, an escape game titled Tokyo Metro Escape Game: Exit 8 was set up across the Tokyo Metro by ESCAPE LLC on their ESCAPE.ID website where participates could spot anomalies and solves puzzles to escape the subway by purchasing a puzzle-solving kit.
+Within the first 28 days of the event's launch, over 20,000 people had purchased to tickets to participate.
 In a collaboration between Toho and the Kobe Municipal Subway for the film adaption, a real life version of the exit was created at Shin-Nagata Station, with plans to open the exit to the public on 31 October 2025.
 Another collaboration with the Shin-Nagata Ichibangai shopping district was also announced by the Kobe Municipal Transportation Bureau to be underway.

-The film is planned to be released internationally at future dates, with film distribution company Neon planning to release the film in North America in early 2026.
+In the United States, Exit 8 debuted at Beyond Fest as part of American Cinematheque on 27 September 2025.
+The film is planned to be released internationally at future dates, with film distribution company Neon purchasing the distribution rights for the film in North America.
+In February 2026, Neon announced the film would release in North American theatres on 10 April 2026.